CYB3RMX/Qu1cksc0pe/README.md

 - ```PyOneNote``` => <i>OneNote document analysis.</i>
 - ```Mono``` => <i>Performing .Net binary analysis.</i>

+> [!NOTE]
+> If you encounter issues with the Python modules, creating a Python virtual environment (python_venv) should resolve them.

 ```bash
 # You can simply execute the following command it will do everything for you!
 bash setup.sh